The Mirror-Prox Sliding Method for Non-smooth decentralized saddle-point problems: The mirror-prox sliding method with inexactness

+\end{assumption} Note that in Assumption~\ref{assum:field_h} term $\delta$ measures the inexactness.
+This inexactness emerges from non-smoothness of $H$.
+We discuss sufficient conditions for the inequality above to hold below in the paper (see Remark \ref{remark:assumption_examples}). \begin{assumption} Function $G(z)$ is convex and $L$-smooth, i.e.

+\end{assumption} Assumption~\ref{assum:function_g} is standard for optimization.
+In decentralized case, function $G$ refers to penalty terms that are added to control consensus accuracy. }

-In this section we consider proposed in recent work \cite{Lan_MPS} the mirror-prox sliding method in deterministic (see Algorithm \ref{alg:mps_deterministic}) and stochastic cases (see Algorithm \ref{alg:mps_stochastic}).
-Similarly to \cite{Lan_MPS}, in order to evaluate efficency of methods we define: $Q(z_1, z_2) = G(z_1)-G(z_2) + \langle H(z_2), z_1-z_2\rangle.$
+We consider proposed in recent work \cite{Lan_MPS} the mirror-prox sliding method in deterministic (see Algorithm \ref{alg:mps_deterministic}) and stochastic cases (see Algorithm \ref{alg:mps_stochastic}).
+Similarly to \cite{Lan_MPS}, in order to evaluate efficiency of methods we define: